welkinhealth/slate/source/data_api.html.md

 The webhook notification includes which resources have changed, the time range of the changes, and a url to use in a `GET` request to fetch the changes (see *Find* endpoints for each resource).

 Webhook notifications are sent every `60` seconds.
-This means that notifications might be sent `60` seconds from the time the resource is changed in Welkin.
+This means that notifications might be sent at most `60` seconds from the time the resource is changed in Welkin.

-The webhook HTTP requests will timeout after `30` seconds if the notified service does not respond.
+<aside>The notified services should respond with a 200 response if the content of the notification was successfully <strong>received</strong>.
+The webhook's HTTP request from Welkin will timeout after <code>30</code> seconds if the notified service does not respond.
+You should not block responding to the notification on processing the full content of the notification.
+If Welkin doesn't receive a 200 success response to the webhook before the request times out, Welkin will re-issue that notification at the next notification interval.</aside>

 **An example of Welkin’s data sync could look like the following:**